carolcarriazo/carolcarriazo.github.io/_posts/blog/12-18-2016-strasbourg.md

 &ensp; Libby, bless her.
 But there's still a glass pane there, I'm not able to completely let myself go.
 Eddie was like breathing.
 Libby's a darling, but still something there --

 anyway.
 This is the sorrow: in a gray beautiful city, with people, but also unbearably lonely.
 Lonely, I hate the word, I deny it.
-On the bus ride home Victor is texting me about this girl he's probably going to marry but is still inexplicably broken off from and I want to yell in frustration, I adore him and I want to lose myself a bit and if his situation weren't so complicated, I might even want to fall a little bit in love.
-But even with him, the glass (in the form of Noemi).
+On the bus ride home Victor is texting me about this girl he's probably going to marry but is still inexplicably broken off from and I want to yell in frustration.
+I adore him and I want to lose myself a bit and if his situation weren't so complicated, I might even want to fall a little bit in love.
+But even with him there's the glass (in the form of Noemi).
 Daniel, the sweet Irish boy, also has a girl.

 &ensp; And Jan: is proof that sex solves nothing.
 He is further from me than most of my friends.
 I'll break it off soon, I think.

-&ensp; I am surrounded by men I love but cannot fall in love with.
+&ensp; I'm surrounded by men I love but can't fall in love with.
 In these moments I think back to all the other unrequiteds, or never-will-bes, or what-ifs: Darko, Cian, Pavan.

 &ensp; I need to go back to Strasbourg alone.
 In the spring.
 I can't breathe with these girls around, it's too much energy.